-Last night Treasurer Josh Frydenberg’s brought down his first budget, promising personal & small business tax relief on the back of the first budget surplus in 12 years.
+Last night Treasurer Josh Frydenberg’s brought down his first federal budget, promising personal & small business tax relief on the back of the first budget surplus in 12 years.
 Mr Frydenburg’s has promised small businesses that their tax rate will be lowered to 25 per cent by 2021-22.

 Unfortunately the Australian Tax Office doesn’t classify strata entities (bodies corporate) as a “small business”, and income from external sources, like banks and telco’s, disappointingly remains taxed at 30%.